notcooler/cm-ticket-testing/README.md

 The second argument ``parentElement`` isn't required and if it's given it will search from the perspective of the parent and not from the beginning of the page, really usefull.

+Once again checking the script ``utils/elementSearcher.py`` self is also a really nice and easy way to understand, since it's commented out.

 Using the ``find_element(s)`` function isn't required however, but is recommended to use.
 A good nice complex example of all this combined is in ``tests/totalPriceAmount.py``, and i am guessing it's explained enough.

+### That's it, good luck using it. :)